choria-legacy/marionette-collective/website/simplerpc/index.md

 The nice thing about using a standard abstraction for clients is that you often won't even need to write a client for it, we ship a standard client that you can use to call the agent above:

 {% highlight console %}
- % mc-rpc --agent helloworld --action echo --arg msg="Welcome to MCollective Simple RPC" Determining the amount of hosts matching filter for 2 seconds ....
+ % mco rpc --agent helloworld --action echo --arg msg="Welcome to MCollective Simple RPC" Determining the amount of hosts matching filter for 2 seconds ....
 1

  devel.your.com                          : OK